 Enjoy this compote on its own or with other foods and reap the benefits of all the healing probiotics and enzymes!
 If you don’t have goji berries, you can substitute other unsulfured dried fruits like currants, raisins, cherries, blueberries, or cranberries.

 Liquid whey can be made by straining organic yogurt overnight in the refrigerator.
 The liquid that comes off of the yogurt is the whey.
 If you use the whey this recipe will not be dairy free.
-You can use culture starter in this recipe with excellent results.
+You can use a vegetable culture starter in this recipe with excellent results.

 If you like this recipe and cultured or fermented foods and would like to contribute to the conversation, please take a moment to leave a comment.